IrinaMax/Study_1/Highlighting_words.md

      text <- "I try to highlight some words in the sentence.
 I love data science, but this is definetely not a  data science procedure..."

 #
-     #create function with  array of some specific words and colors we wanted to highlight it
+     #create function with  array of some specific words and colors we wanted to highlight in this sentence
+     df <- data.frame(
-     df <- data.frame(feature = c("highlight some words", "data science","definetely", "procedure"),
+       feature = c("highlight some words", "data science","definetely", "procedure"),
        bg_colour = c("pink", "yellow", "lightblue","lightgreen"),
        stringsAsFactors = FALSE
      )
 #
-     convert df to dict
-     dict <- as_dict(df)
+     Convert df to dictionary with defined color palette dict <- as_dict(df)

 # highligh
       highlight(text, dict)
 <img width="622" alt="Screen Shot 2021-05-29 at 10 21 13 PM" src="https://user-images.githubusercontent.com/16123495/120095553-777d4000-c0db-11eb-9cbb-60e1654aad5c.png">

-      #text <- "Good old-fashioned buy-and-hold investing might not be exciting enough to interest day traders."
+ Let's try to highlight some words based on the Sentiment score.

       text <-  "Good old-fashioned buy-and-hold investing might not be exciting enough to interest day traders.
 But it can nevertheless produce exciting longer-term       returns and beat out newfangled strategies." tokens <-  data.frame(text) %>% unnest_tokens(word, text)
       tokens